๐ Table of Contents

 โ ๏ธ Safety Concerns Most People Miss

-- Some designs trap food in hard-to-reach spots that grow bacteria โ choose dishwasher-safe models
+- Some designs trap food in hard-to-reach spots that grow bacteria โ choose dishwasher-safe models only

 Frequently Asked Questions